schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: position

-	The Position of the component.
+	The position of the component.

 	:type: NSPoint